yatisht/usher/src/matUtils/README.md

 **-d**: Set the directory to save output files.
 Directory must already exist.
 Default is current directory

-**--sample-paths**: Write the path of mutations defining each selected sample to a file.
+**-S**: Write the path of mutations defining each selected sample to a file.

-**--clade-paths**: Write the path of mutations defining each clade in the subtree after sample extraction to a file.
+**-C**: Write the path of mutations defining each clade in the subtree after sample extraction to a file.

 **-v**: Convert the subtree to a VCF and write it to the indicated file.